Table of Contents

 Maintaining a healthy lifestyle, eating a balanced diet and avoiding stress can help reduce the risk of miscarriage.
 Avoiding smoking, alcohol and drug use positively affects the pregnancy process.
 Additionally, exercising regularly and getting enough sleep improves overall health and supports pregnancy.

-Miscarriage Treatment Prices 2025
+Miscarriage Treatment in Turkey Cost 2025